Kurdamir District: Economy

 360 people of the region were provided with permanent jobs in these enterprises.
 Among them, the "East Co LTD" limited liability company has created new vineyards and pomegranate plants.
 AVETA limited liability company has increased its production capacity to 500 tonnes per day.

-ULUSU sanatorium for 140 places has been functioning in Mollakand village since 1993.
-In that area in 1971, a water fountain at the temperature of 91 degrees Celsius. hit a depth of 3500 meters.
-It has been found that combines the quality of therapeutic waters of Truscoveck, Kislovodsk and other areas.
+The Ulusu sanatorium for 140 places has been functioning in Mollakand village since 1993.
+In that area in 1971, a water fountain had a temperature of 91 degrees Celsius.
+Hit a depth of 3500 meters.
+It has been found that it combines the quality of therapeutic waters of Truskavets, Kislovodsk, and other areas.
 The Kurdamir Olympic Sports Complex, which was constructed in 2008, covers 5.5 hectares.
-There is a swimming pool, 5 2-storey cottages, mini-football stadium, hand play courts, boiler-room, transformer substation.
+There is a swimming pool, 5 2-story cottages, a mini-football stadium, hand play courts, boiler-room, transformer substation.
 Kurdamir City Stadium is 4 hectares.
-The stands for 2,000 seats, 2-storey tribune and courtroom, dressing rooms for the athletes and sanitary nodes were built at the stadium.
+The stands for 2,000 seats, 2-story tribune and courtroom, dressing rooms for the athletes, and sanitary nodes were built at the stadium.